nightscout/trio-docs/docs/configuration/new_user_setup.md

 ## Step 4: Enable UAMs and SMBs

-After you've entered your therapy settings, you will want to enable UAMs first.
-Then, you will enable either 'SMB Always' or the configuration of SMBs that you choose.
+After you've entered your therapy settings, the next step is to enable the SMB options of your choosing.
+Best practice is to have both UAM and SMBs enabled at the same time.

 ![SMB Settings](img/smbSettings.png){ width="500px"  }
 {align=center}